Walla’s Palestinian Msakhan

 Share this story

-Place the chicken pieces in a pot, cover with water, add one diced onion, mixed spices, cardamom pods and bay leaves and cook on the stove top (or in pressure cooked) till chicken prices are fully cooked.
-Takes approx 20 mins in the pressure cooker, linger in a regular pot.
+Place the chicken pieces in a pot, cover with water and add one diced onion, the mixed spices, cardamom pods and bay leaves.
+Cook on the stove top (or in a pressure cooker) until the chicken pieces are fully cooked.
+This takes approximately 20 minutes in the pressure cooker; or around 45 minutes in a regular pot, keeping the heat low-to-medium, so it says on a gentle simmer.

-Place cooked chicken pieces on baking tray, spray with oil spray and sprinkle sumac on top.
-Place under the grill till they achieve a golden colour.
+Place the cooked chicken pieces on baking tray, spray them with oil and sprinkle sumac on top.
+Place the chicken under the grill until the skin achieves a golden colour, watching closely.

 Place chicken pieces over bread and garnish with remaining nuts.
 Enjoy!